WilliamLinxw/ROS2/ws_ros2_moveit2/src/moveit2/moveit_demo_nodes/run_move_group/README.md

-# MoveIt 2 Beta - MoveGroup Demo for AISR specifically.
+# MoveIt 2 Beta - MoveGroup Demo

+This demo is for AISR specifically.
 All files has been changed to AISR's, including the URDF, moving script, etc.

 This demo includes a launch configuration for running MoveGroup and a separate MoveGroupInterface demo node.